-The Indices of Aggregated Sales (in real terms)-which are comprised of major sales indicators of goods and services mentioned above-have been firm (Chart 14[1]).
-The aggregate supply of consumer goods-which comprehensively captures producers' supply of goods-has been trending up mildly, mainly due to favorable conditions for durable consumer goods, albeit with some fluctuations (Chart 14[2]).
-Meanwhile, looking at private consumption from the demand side, both the index of living expenditure level (two-or-more-person households, in real terms) in the Family Income and Expenditure Survey and total expenditure in the Survey of Household Economy (two-or-more-person households, in real terms) registered a quarter-on-quarter decline in the third quarter.
-In the fourth quarter, the index of living expenditure level in the Family Income and Expenditure Survey picked up, while the total expenditure in the Survey of Household Economy remained relatively weak (Chart 12[1]).
+The Indices of Aggregated Sales (in real terms)-which are comprised of major sales indicators of goods and services mentioned above7-have been firm (Chart 16[1]).
+The aggregate supply of consumer goods-which comprehensively captures producers' supply of goods-has been trending up mildly, mainly due to favorable conditions for durable consumer goods, albeit with some fluctuations (Chart 16[2]).
+Meanwhile, looking at private consumption from the demand side, the index of living expenditure level (two-or-more-person households, in real terms) in the Family Income and Expenditure Survey registered a quarter-on-quarter decline in the third quarter, and then picked up in the fourth quarter; it also increased in January compared with the fourth quarter.
+Total expenditure in the Survey of Household Economy (two-or-more-person households, in real terms) fell in the third and fourth quarters on a quarter-on-quarter basis, and then picked up in January compared with the fourth quarter (Chart 14[1]).